gruns/orderedmultidict/API.md

 __poplistitem([key], last=True)__ pops and returns a key:valuelist item
 comprised of a key and that key's list of values.
-If __last__ is False, a key:valuelist item comprised of keys()[0] and its associated list of values are popped and returned.
-If __last__ is True, a key:valuelist item comprised of keys()[-1] and its associated list of values are popped and returned.
+If __last__ is False, a key:valuelist item comprised of keys()[0] and its list of values is popped and returned.
+If __last__ is True, a key:valuelist item comprised of keys()[-1] and its list of values is popped and returned.
 KeyError is raised if the dictionary is empty or if __key__ is provided and not in the dictionary.

 ```python
 >>> omd = omdict([(1,1), (1,11), (1,111), (2,2), (3,3)])